vanus-labs/vanus-connect/connectors/source-postgres/README.md

 ```

-The row record will be transformed into a CloudEvent looks like:
+The row record will be transformed into a CloudEvent in the following way:

 ```json
 {